jvde-github/AIS-catcher/README.md

 - Implement websocket interface, store/write configuration files (JSON)
 - Channel AB+CD for devices with high sample rates like the Airspy
 - Optional filter for invalid messages, optional downsampling messages for HTTP postings
-- System support and GUI: Windows, <del>Android</del>, Web interface
 - Multi-channel SDRs: validate location from signal (e.g. like MLAT or using passive radar with krakensdr)
+- System support and GUI: Windows, <del>Android, Web interface</del>
+- <del>Polish up HTML, add it to the repository and auto build</del>
 - Output: ZeroMQ, <del>APRS, JSON over HTTP,</del> TCP, ...
 - <del>Solve CMake issue with zlib on MACOS</del>
 - <del>NMEA input: check checksum, use fillbits to set length and more tight initial parser</del>